scotts/cellgen/README.txt

   }
 }

-We've introduced two new directives: "SPE_start" and "SPE_stop".
-Conceptually, "SPE_start" and "SPE_stop" are the starting and stopping conditions for the entire iteration space of the loop.
-Each SPE executes a subset of the iteration space [0--10).
+In this case, each SPE executes a subset of the iteration space [0--10).

 Computations with Flat Arrays
 -----------------------------